-Madrid—Spain's biggest city - and Valencia (the third largest) are among Spain's most popular destinations.
-Valencia has the added appeal of being the closest beach city to Madrid - perfect for escaping the intense heat of summer in the capital.
+Madrid—Spain's biggest city and capital—and Valencia (the third largest) are among Spain's most popular destinations.
+Valencia has the added appeal of being the closest beach city to Madrid, which makes it perfect for escaping the intense heat of summer in the capital.

 Madrid to Valencia by Car